aih-uth/NerRe4paper/README.md

 ## Citation

-If you use our code in your word, please cite the following paper:
+If you use our code in your work, please cite the following paper:
 ```
 Add Paper Info
 ```